Kev-Jung/interactive-card-form/README.md

 });
 ```

-The inputField state variable is responsible for updating state any time the user enters information on the form.
+The "inputField" state variable is responsible for updating state any time the user enters information on the form.
 The state is passed as props to the form to control the input field components.

-The error state variable is used to handle the prompts for each input if it was flagged as an error due to user input.
-In the case of an error, the error's boolean property would toggle and, depending on the error flagged, an appropriate error message would be updated.
+The "error" state variable handles the error prompts for each input if it was flagged as an error due to user input.
+In the case of an error, the error's boolean property would toggle it's previous state value.
+Depending on the error flagged, an appropriate error message would be updated as a return value from the function that computes the error checking.
 See below for error validation:

 ![error](https://user-images.githubusercontent.com/86936720/187336709-d69ea829-5372-42c2-833a-51bf107b9517.png)